Side Events

 WEIS

-Wind Energy with Integrated Servo-control (WEIS) is a multifidelity co-design framework for wind turbines.
-Developed by NREL, WEIS integrates a suite of in-house tools to support the design of floating, offshore, and onshore wind systems.
+Workflow for Energy with Integrated Servo-control (WEIS) is a multifidelity co-design framework for multi-purpose floating platforms.
+Developed by NREL, WEIS integrates a suite of in-house tools to support the design of floating, offshore, and onshore energy systems.

 In this workshop, the WEIS team will demonstrate how the core models are integrated within the framework, outline key design and analysis workflows, and guide participants through hands-on examples that highlight critical aspects of WEIS and how to interpret the resulting outputs.